Testing a nonlinear solution of the Israel-Stewart theory: Introduction

 On the other hand, assuming that observations are correct, the small value obtained for the density $\bar{\rho}_{emp}$ leads to confusing results.
-From the definition of the vacuum density given above, we can see that such density must remain constant throughout the cosmic evolution and according to the $\Lambda$CDM description, the energy density associated to the matter sector typically has a decreasing behavior, $\rho_{m} \propto a^{-3}$, where $a$ is the scale factor.
+From the definition of the vacuum density given above, we can see that such density must remain constant throughout the cosmic evolution and, according to the $\Lambda$CDM description, the energy density associated with the matter sector typically has a decreasing behavior, $\rho_{m}\propto a^{-3}$, where $a$ is the scale factor.
 Therefore one could expect a difference of several orders of magnitude between both densities along cosmic expansion.
-However, the quotient $\rho_{m}/\bar{\rho}_{emp}$ is almost equal to one at present time, i.e., both components aggregate similar amounts to the energy content of the universe; this coincidence is not well understood and it is known as cosmological coincidence problem \cite{coincidence}.
+However, the quotient $\rho_{m}/\bar{\rho}_{emp}$ is almost equal to one at present time, i.e., both components aggregate similar amounts to the total energy budget of the universe.
+This coincidence is not well understood and it is known as cosmological coincidence problem \cite{Velten:2014nra}.
+Another well-known problem is the $H_{0}$ tension, which presents a discrepancy of $5\sigma$ between the current value of the Hubble parameter inferred from Planck CMB (assuming the $\Lambda$CDM cosmology) and the obtained from local measurements of Cepheid (model-independent) \cite{Riess:2021jrx}.
+This tension is also supported by the $H_{0}$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) collaboration, with a discrepancy of $5.3\sigma$ concerning the value inferred from Planck CMB \cite{Wong:2019kwg}.
 These and some other problems indicated that new alternatives to describe the dark component of the universe are necessary.
-One possibility is given by dynamical DE models, as stated in Ref. \cite{jje}, an interesting proposal can be found in \cite{jje2}.
-Within the Einstein framework this means that this component can be thought-out as a generic dynamical fluid with a given EoS that relates the pressure with the energy density of the fluid.
-Recent results show that for a barotropic EoS, $p=\omega \rho$, this component could have a $\omega$ parameter situated between the quintessence and phantom regimes \cite{hubble}.\\
+One possibility is given by dynamical DE models, as stated in Ref. \cite{Jaime:2018ftn}, and an interesting proposal can be found in \cite{Jaber:2021hho}.
+Within the Einstein framework, this means that this component can be thought of as a generic dynamical fluid with a given equation of state (EoS) that relates the pressure ($p$) with the energy density of the fluid.
+Recent results show that for a barotropic EoS $p=\omega\rho$, where $\omega$ is known as barotropic index, this component could have a $\omega$ parameter situated between the quintessence ($-1<\omega<-1/3$) and phantom ($\omega<-1$) regimes \cite{Planck:2018vyg}.